PyramidTechnologies/Java-API-desktop-sample/README.md

     java -jar your_app.jar

 ## Dependencies
-If you prefer to handle your own depencies, here is what you will need
+If you prefer to handle your own dependencies, here is what you will need

  1. The ptalk.jar file from this project (which itself include its bundled dependencies)
  2. (log4j12-1.7.12)[http://mvnrepository.com/artifact/log4j/log4j/1.2.17]
- 2. (Already in PTalk) jSSC latest
+ 3. (Already in PTalk) jSSC latest
- 3. (Already in PTalk) Apache commons-collection 4.4+

  __Please note that you may omit logging or swap out log4j for another framework.__